 Any veteran or service member using the Post-9/11 G.I.
-Bill (Chapter 33), Montgomery G.I.
-Bill-Active Duty (Chapter 30), or Veteran Readiness and Employment (Chapter 31) who enrolls in courses at the College following a period of active duty service of 90 days or more is considered a Frederick County resident and granted in-county tuition regardless of their formal state of residence.
+Bill® (Chapter 33), Montgomery G.I.
+Bill®-Active Duty (Chapter 30), or Veteran Readiness and Employment (Chapter 31) who enrolls in courses at the College following a period of active duty service of 90 days or more is considered a Frederick County resident and granted in-county tuition regardless of their formal state of residence.
+GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
+More information about education benefits offered by VA is available at the official U.S. government Web site at www.benefits.va.gov/gibill.

 Any dependent or spouse using transferred Post-9/11 G.I.
-Bill benefits (Chapter 33), Dependents' Education Assistance (Chapter 35), or the Marine Gunnery Sergeant John David Fry Scholarship, is considered a Frederick County resident and granted in-county tuition regardless of their formal state of residence.
+Bill® benefits (Chapter 33), Dependents' Education Assistance (Chapter 35), or the Marine Gunnery Sergeant John David Fry Scholarship, is considered a Frederick County resident and granted in-county tuition regardless of their formal state of residence.